How Virtual Cards Help Overcome the Challenges of Remote Work

 How Virtual Cards Help Remote Work

-Between modern technology and COVID-19, the way we work has changed massively in the last few years.
-With many teams switching to permanent remote work or hybrid work arrangements, businesses have had to change the way they operate day-to-day.
+Between modern technology and COVID-19, the way we work has changed significantly in the last few years.
+With many teams switching to permanent remote work or hybrid models, businesses have had to adjust many aspects of their day-to-day operations.

-Gone are the days of sharing physical cards around the office to cover expenses like software, equipment, office supplies and refreshments for meetings.
-With fewer employees sharing space with their colleagues, business expense management has changed too.
+Gone are the days of sharing physical credit cards to cover office expenses like software, equipment, supplies, and refreshments for meetings.
+And with fewer employees sharing space with their colleagues, business expense management has changed too.

-Luckily, virtual cards present a useful alternative to traditional corporate cards, expense reports and reimbursements.
-Let’s dig into a few ways virtual cards can help your team remain on budget, save money and overcome the challenges of remote work.
+Luckily, virtual cards have emerged as a practical alternative to traditional corporate cards, expense reports, and reimbursements.
+Let’s explore some of the ways that virtual cards can help your team stay on budget, save money, and overcome the challenges of remote work.

 What Are the Challenges of Remote Work?